adaptyteam/adapty-docs/versioned_docs/version-3.0/webhook-event-types-and-fields.md

 toc_max_heading_level: 4
 ---

 Adapty sends webhooks in response to events that occur in your app.
-Here these event types are defined, as well as the data contained in each webhook.
+This section defines these event types and the data contained in each webhook.

 ## Webhook event types